erikgaborim/Vocabulary-Helper/README.md

 ## What does Vocabulary Helper do?

 - It draws words in other languages typed by user to him remember the meaning of them.
-After that, it shows him the real meaning of these words (typed by user too), helping the student to memorize the vocabulary of the language that he wants to learn.
+After that, it shows him the real meaning of these words (typed by user too), helping the student to memorize the language vocabulary that he wants to learn.

 ## How can I use it?